5 Benefits of Learning to Play Acoustic Guitar

 5. Learn to Write Songs and Lyrics

-Some people pick up guitar because they want to sing and write songs.
-You can certainly do that on electric guitar, but in most cases you’ll be doing it with a band.
-If you don’t want to be in a band, or don’t think you’ll be able to find band members anytime in the foreseeable future, you may prefer to go with an acoustic instrument.
+Some people pick up the guitar because they want to sing and write songs.
+You can certainly do that on electric guitar, but in most cases, you’ll be doing it with a band.
+If you don’t want to be in a band or don’t think you’ll be able to find band members anytime in the foreseeable future, you may prefer to go with an acoustic instrument.
 As an acoustic guitar player, you can learn to write songs and even perform solo.

 To be clear: You don’t need to be able to carry a tune or even have a desire to sing to write songs and lyrics.
 Writing a song on guitar is a skill, one you can start practicing after you know only a few chords.
 Just like learning the basics of the instrument, it is a good idea to start working on your songwriting skills as soon as possible.